playframework/playframework/documentation/manual/working/javaGuide/main/tests/JavaTestingWithDatabases.md

 ### Integrating with JUnit

-Typically you will have many tests that you want to run with the same evolutions, so it will make sense to extract the evolutions setup code into before and after methods, along with the database setup and tear down code.
+Typically, you will have many tests that you want to run with the same evolutions, so it will make sense to extract the evolutions setup code into before and after methods, along with the database setup and tear down code.
 Here is what a complete test might look like:

 @[database-test](code/javaguide/test/junit5/DatabaseTest.java)